zhuangbo/MathPad/README.md

 ## Print

-You can print notes at the time of preview, or even export PDF files.
+You can print your notes at the time of preview, or even export PDF files by PDF printer.

 ## Privacy